 Additionally, Trinity College of Florida issues every student an ID card.
-This ID card is used for printing and copying.
-In the future this ID card may also be used for attendance or security access.
-Each student's ID card is linked with their local user account, so printing and copying is made secure and available from any printer on campus.
+This ID number is used for printing and copying.
+Each student's ID account is linked with their local user account, so printing and copying is made secure and available from any printer on campus.
+The PIN can be reset is the user chooses.

-It is impossible to establish policies which can keep pace with modern technology.
+It is impossible to establish policies that can keep pace with modern technology.
 Nevertheless, there are very definite Biblical principles that God has given us to help filter the things we allow to pass through our eyes and ears (cf. Psalm 101:3; Lamentations 3:51; Eccles.
 7:5; Colossians 3:16; Philippians 4:8-9).
-To aid students in making wise decisions in these areas we ask that you prayerfully consider the above passages then review and sign a copy of the acceptable use policy available at the student development office and return the signed copy to the information technologies department.